adueck/lisp-in-nix/README.md

 - LISP-style polish notation
 - Math primitives of `+` `*` and `-`
 - Integers only, no floats
+- let statments and identifiers 🚧 IN PROGRESS 🚧
-- No variables or lambdas ... yet ?
+- No lambdas ... yet ?

 ## System Requirements